Gardasil vaccinations are effective against HPV so protect against many genital cancers in both

 While there may be rare side-effects, here are the facts.

 The HPV vaccination:

-- Over 99% effective in preventing pre-cancerous lesions associated with HPV types 16 and 18 in young women
+- is over 99 percent effective in preventing pre-cancerous lesions associated with HPV types 16 and 18 in young women

-- 99% effective in preventing genital warts associated with HPV types 6 and 11
+- is 99 percent effective in preventing genital warts associated with HPV types 6 and 11

-- The vaccine also gives some protection against infection from other HPV types not included in the vaccine
+- gives some protection against infection from other HPV types, not included in the vaccine.

-- Vaccination is less effective in females who have already been infected with one or more of the HPV vaccine types
+Earlier vaccination is better too: vaccination is less effective in females who have already been infected with one or more of the HPV types.